 Trump reacts to Mueller report, calls probe "illegal takedown that failed"

-President Trump on Sunday reacted to the attorney general's summary of special counsel Robert Mueller's report, calling it a "complete and total exoneration."
+President Trump reacted to the attorney general's summary of special counsel Robert Mueller's report on Sunday, calling it a "complete and total exoneration."

 "It was just announced there was no collusion with Russia, the most ridiculous thing I've ever heard," Mr. Trump told reporters in Florida before boarding Air Force One.
 "This was an illegal takedown that failed and, hopefully, somebody's going to be looking at the other side."

+Citing that passage in a statement Sunday evening, Mr. Trump's legal team called the report "a complete and total vindication of the President."

+"As we have stated from the very beginning, there was no collusion and no obstruction," the lawyers, including Rudy Giuliani and Jay Sekulow, wrote.

-The president is returning to Washington after spending the weekend at his Mar-a-Lago resort in Florida.
+The president was returning to Washington on Sunday after spending the weekend at his Mar-a-Lago resort in Florida.